Thursday, September 21, 2023

 Dictionary In Python 3 | Learn With Examples

-Data structures that you choose in your Python code makes a big difference in decreasing code complexity and improve performance.
-Apart from lists and sets data structures in Python 3, you can also use dictionaries to organize your data for speedy lookup.
+Besides lists and sets data structures in Python 3, you can also use dictionaries to organize your data for speedy lookup.

 What is a dictionary in Python 3?

-For instance, if you want to store students’ data in a Python program, then there are multiple attributes that you would like to save, such as name, class, subjects, etc. In this case, using a dictionary is the right approach as compared to tuples.
+For instance, if you want to store students’ data in a Python program, then there are multiple attributes that you would like to save, such as name, class, subjects, etc.

+In this case, using a dictionary is the right approach compared to tuples.
 In Python dictionaries, the data is stored as key and value pairs, i.e., for each key, there are associated values.

-Few things to note about Python 3 dictionaries:
+A few things to note about Python 3 dictionaries:

 • A key can have multiple values.